astrotuna201/ntf/README.md

 ***
 # Tensor Representation
 A tensor is a dynamically sized n-dimensional data array.
 The Tensor (NDTensor) type can be manipulated much the same as the TensorFlow tensor type.
 This is flexible, but can make user code harder to understand.
-Therefore shaped types are provided for clarity and to offer type specific initializers and helper functions.
+Therefore shaped types are provided for clarity and to offer type specific initializers, helper functions, and optimized indexing.
+Tensors conform to _Codable_ when _Element_ conforms to _Codable_ for serialization.

 The types currently defined are:
 * ScalarValue
 * Vector
 * Matrix